0x365/goga/README.md

-# goga
+# GOGA (Genetic Algorithm implementation in Go (Golang))

-Genetic Algorithm implementation in Go (Golang)
+This is a basic function for a genetic algorithm.
+The fitness function can be changed easily.